-The positions you sleep in at night can provide fantastic insight into the type of relationship you’re in, and UK psychologists have often gone out of their way to prove that.
+The positions you sleep in at night can provide a fantastic insight into the type of relationship you’re in and UK psychologists have often gone out of their way to prove that.
 Below are some of the most popular sleeping positions for couples in the UK, and what those positions might say about the two of you.

 Related – Sleeping Positions Guide